The Tower of Druaga (TV series): Uragon

 The leader of the Golden Knights, though not incredibly competent and accepts orders without question.
 He is a loyal subordinate of Amina and, as per her orders, pursues Jil in order to capture Ki.
 He appears arrogant and ruthless, going as far as destroying buildings of commoners to find Ki and holding Coopa hostage to ensure Melt's cooperation, but actually has a good heart and is somewhat lonely.
-As he continues to ascend the Tower blindly, Uragon eventually ends up caring for Mite the Fool, who follows him faithfully.
-However, Uragon's uncertainty as to his own reasons for ascending the Tower eventually result in Uragon and, by extension, Mite the Fool, choosing to side with Gilgamesh.
+As he continues to ascend the Tower blindly, Uragon eventually ends up caring for Mite the Fool, who follows him faithfully, but Uragon's uncertainty as to his own reasons for ascending the Tower eventually result in Uragon and, by extension, Mite the Fool, choosing to side with Gilgamesh.
 When Gilgamesh kills Mite the Fool, Uragon is grief-stricken and impales Gilgamesh from behind just as Gilgamesh tries to deliver a finishing blow to Jil.
 He is tossed aside and later seen being carried outside of the Tower by Coopa when the Climbers are all ejected.
 In the end, he is seen kneeling at a grave he erected for Mite at the seminary with a multitude of children, turning a new leaf in his life.